Wethospu/gw2dungeons/ReadMe.txt

 	part=projectile

 Use hit counter for attack parts which hit multiple times.
 This makes DataCreator automatically generate total damage values.
+If the hit count varies or is unknown, use "?" to add only " per hit" after the effect.
 Use length for attacks where multiple hits come over time.
 This makes DataCreator automatically add "over X seconds" to damage values.

 syntax: